SihanChen46/computational_bootcamp/README.md

 1. Mondays<sup>*</sup> and Thursdays from 10:00a-11:50a
 2. Mondays<sup>*</sup> and Thursdays from 1:00p-2:50p

 \* Except first week.
-Due to orientation, class will be on Tuesday (07/09)
+Due to orientation, the first class will be on Tuesday (07/09)

 Prerequisite Knowledge
 ----